 The choices you have about where to go and what to do next can vary depending on where and when the incident occurred.
 However, you can seek support from a number of sources at any time after the incident, even years later; support is not limited to those who make an immediate report.
 Any decisions will be yours and you will be respected and supported in your decision.
 You will not be judged and you will not be blamed.

 Student Support Service

-If you are unsure what steps you want to take, the following Student Support Service staff are experienced in providing an immediate response to critical incidents and dealing with sensitive problems confidentially, including sexual violence:
+If you are unsure what steps you want to take, Student Support Advisers are experienced in providing an immediate response to critical incidents and dealing with sensitive problems confidentially, including sexual violence:

 State to the person on reception that you urgently need to discuss a highly confidential matter.
 You will then meet with an experienced person as soon as possible, in a confidential room.
 You can discuss what has happened, going into only as much detail as you feel comfortable, and you will be advised on what you may wish to do next, and what support is available to help you.
 Phone 01603 592761.

 The Warden Team work for the Student Support Service and are available on-call between 6pm and 7am 365 days a year.
 They are trained to provide an immediate response to critical incidents out-of-hours, and will pass incidents on to the Student Support Service in the morning.
 They provide emotional support, can advise you on what steps you might wish to take next and what help and support is available from the University.
 Contact Details

 Security Officers in The Lodge are available 24 hours a day, 365 days a year.
 They are able to provide an immediate response to critical incidents.
 They can advise you on what steps you might wish to take next.
 Phone 01603 592352 or 01603 592222.

 The UEA Medical Centre is open every weekday from 8.30am until at least 6.30pm.
 Phone Number: 01603 251600